pwbriggs/music-assistant.github.io/docs/music-providers/deezer.md

 Music Assistant has full support for [Deezer](https://www.deezer.com/) as Music Provider added in version 2.0.0 beta 30, contributed and maintained by @micha91 and @arctixdev.

-> [!NOTE]
+!!! tip
-> - Because of Deezer's TOS we only support HiFi/Premium/Family accounts.
+    - Because of Deezer's TOS we only support HiFi/Premium/Family accounts.
-> - It is normal that syncing all your items from Deezer takes some time.
+    - It is normal that syncing all your items from Deezer takes some time.

-### Supported features
+## Supported features
 - Support for "library" Artist, Albums, Tracks and Playlists.
 - Items in your Deezer library will be marked as "Favorites" too in Music Assistant.
 - Marking an item as "Favorite" from the Music Assistant interface will also mark it as favorite in Deezer.